EikeClaassen/2.Daten_und_Algorithmen_Projekt_2/README.md

 ##1.
 Description of the project

-This program simulates a wave field using *MathWorks Matlab*.
+This program simulates a wave field using MathWorks Matlab.
 All features are visualized in a graphical user interface (GUI).
 The user can place sound-sources in the field.
 The sources emit sine-waves.
 Properties like the amplitude, the frequency, the phase and the amount of damping can be adjusted.
 While the simulation is running the user is able to freeze the simulation.
 Single sources can be removed while the simulation runs.
 It is possible to receive a lineplot at every point of the wavefield.
 Also the quality settings can be adjusted.
-Due to the problem that not every computer has the resources to run this simulation properly the user is able to set the quality to *"low"* or *"high"*.
+Due to the problem that not every computer has the resources to run this simulation properly the user is able to set the quality to "low" or "high".
 The setting influences the refresh time and the resolution of the simulation.